therealsangwoohan/porrent/README.md

 To torrent, first download a .torrent file.
 For example,

-we can download Debian CD images with BitTorrent.
+we can download Debian CD images with BitTorrent: https://www.debian.org/CD/torrent-cd/

 Example command: